 - Longer revocation period associated with an independent adoption, unless the biological-birth mother signs a Waiver of the Right to Revoke – When you pursue an independent adoption, there is a period of time in which the biological-birth parent can revoke the consent for the adoption.
 Generally, the consent will be finalized 30 days after the biological-birth parent signs the consent forms.
 However, there is an option for the biological-birth mother to sing a Waiver of the Right to Revoke, in which case their consent becomes irrevocable at the close of the next business day.

 As you can see, there are an array of factors that need to be considered when deciding whether it makes sense to pursue an independent adoption.
 If you need help deciding, take the time to contact an experienced and knowledgeable adoption lawyer in Novato to discuss your options and the best path forward.

 Have Questions About Independent Adoption Laws in California?
 Take Action and Schedule a Free, Confidential Case Review with an Experienced Independent Adoption Lawyer Today

-If you are looking to complete an independent adoption of a child in California, Castro Law Offices is here to help.
+If you are looking to complete an independent adoption of a child in California, Castro Law Offices, P.C. is here to help.
 We are a respected, premier California law firm specializing in adoption issues, divorce, child custody, and all other family law matters.
-Castro Law Offices is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Moss, Mill Valley and Corte Madera.
-Contact Castro Law Offices today to schedule a free, confidential consultation.
+Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Moss, Mill Valley and Corte Madera.
+Contact Castro Law Offices, P.C. today to schedule a free, confidential consultation.